gentle care, for every stage of life

 Scar Release

-C-section scar therapy is a gentle, hands-on treatment designed to support healing, mobility and connection through the abdomen after surgery.
-A C-section affects multiple layers of tissue — including skin, fascia, muscle and the uterus — and scar tissue can sometimes become tight, restricted or sensitive.
+Scar therapy is a gentle, hands-on treatment designed to support healing, mobility and connection through the abdomen after surgery.
+A scar can affect multiple layers of tissue — including skin, fascia, muscle and in c - sections, the uterus.
+Scar tissue can sometimes become tight, restricted or sensitive.

 Sessions are always adapted to your stage of healing and comfort level.
 Many women describe treatment as relieving, grounding and reconnective.